 Years ago, it was the human resource department’s duty to explain employee benefits and assist employees with enrolling in their group plans.
-Things were usually straightforward and plans were easy to understand.
+Things were usually straightforward, and plans were easy to understand.
 Employees could select from one of three plans that included a progression of price points and perks—from managed care plans to more flexible benefit offerings.

 Now, with all the complexities of employee benefit and plan design, combined with ongoing changes to benefit legislation, it takes someone with a deeper knowledge of benefits to ensure employees are receiving the right information.
+It is one reason why more companies are turning to an outsourced model that connects employees with a dedicated employee benefits administrator.

 There are multiple advantages of having a dedicated benefits administrator available, either onsite as a subject matter expert or offsite at an agency.
 Some of these benefits include: